 Sustainable Architecture in Copenhagen

-Copenhagen isn’t just beautiful—it’s one of the most sustainable cities in the world.
-By 2025, it aims to be carbon neutral, and its architecture plays a key role in that mission.
+Copenhagen isn’t just beautiful.
+It’s one of the most sustainable cities in the world.
+By end of 2025, it aims to be carbon neutral, and its architecture plays a key role in that mission.

 Green Buildings That Lead the Way